cfgauss/r-novice-gapminder/_extras/guide.md

 ---
 layout: page
-title: "Instructor Notes"
+title: Guide
 permalink: /guide/
 ---

-# "Introduction to R and RStudio" - 45 minutes
+## "Introduction to R and RStudio" - 45 minutes

-## Before Starting The Workshop
+#### Before Starting The Workshop

 Please ensure you have the latest version of R and RStudio installed on your machine.

-## Introduction to RStudio
+#### Introduction to RStudio

 Why R?
  - free
  - open source

 Why RStudio?
  - provides a fully integrated environment
  - built in version control and project management
  - works on all platforms

 **Basic layout**

 three panels:

   * The interactive R console (entire left)
   * Environment/History (tabbed in upper right)
   * Files/Plots/Packages/Help/Viewer (tabbed in lower right)

 Editor panel when you open scripts

-## Work flow within RStudio
+#### Work flow within RStudio

 There are two main ways one can work within RStudio.